aishwaryanevrekar/60daysudacitybertelsmannai/README.md

 D24: Continued with project work .Focusing on review and presentation.
 Read some blogs related to the track

 D25: Completed with presentation .Read some blogs and now doing python coding.
 21st January

+D26: Continued with lesson 6 and doing python concepts and revision